 Objective 1: Increase access to, and awareness of, Canada’s local documentary heritage institutions and their holdings.

 - Conversion and digitization for access purposes

-- The development (research, design and production) of virtual and physical exhibitions, including travelling exhibits
+- Development (research, design and production) of virtual and physical exhibitions, including travelling exhibits

 - Collection, cataloguing and access based management